-The biggest concern with any app where we connect our personal accounts is always wondering just how safe it is.
-Luckily Trim has security covered and then some:

-- They use 256-bit SSL encryption (similar to websites with a secure online shopping cart)

-Later capture | The biggest concern with any app where we connect our personal accounts is always wondering is Trim app safe.
-Luckily Trim has security covered and then some:
+The biggest concern with any app where we connect our personal accounts is always wondering is Trim app safe.
+Luckily they have security covered (and then some!):

 - They use 256-bit SSL encryption (similar to websites with a secure online shopping cart)